Sonicof/stala_quiz/README.md

 ## Usage

-1.Run the application using the command mentioned above.
+- Run the application using the command mentioned above.
-2.Log in or sign up to start the quiz.
+- Log in or sign up to start the quiz.
-3.Answer the quiz questions and receive your final score.
+- Answer the quiz questions and receive your final score.
-4.Optionally, choose to receive an email with your final score.
+- Optionally, choose to receive an email with your final score.

 ## Contributing

 If you would like to contribute to this project, please follow these steps:

-1.Fork the repository.
+- Fork the repository.
-2.Create a new branch for your feature or bug fix.
+- Create a new branch for your feature or bug fix.
-3.Make your changes and submit a pull request.
+- Make your changes and submit a pull request.

 ## Thank You For Visitng